-- 13. Aggregate market value of voting stocks held by non-affiliate P2,747,891,003 - 14.
+- 13. - 14.
 Check whether the issuer has filed all documents and reports required to be filed by Section 17 of the Code subsequent to the distribution of securities under a plan confirmed by a court or the commission.

-15. There are no documents that are incorporated by reference in this SEC Form 17-A.
+Yes [X] No 15.
+There are no documents that are incorporated by reference in this SEC Form 17-A ۱.